Harvard Medical School Residency Program in Otolaryngology

-The Infirmary is physically connected to the Massachusetts General Hospital, and our faculty members comprise the Department of Otolaryngology at both institutions.
+Massachusetts Eye and Ear Infirmary is physically connected to Massachusetts General Hospital, and our faculty members comprise the Department of Otolaryngology at both institutions.
 This allows the two institutions to collaborate on a variety of patient care facilities, including a regional trauma center.

 - Pediatric Otolaryngology